Poor Nutrition Produce may be Sabotaging our Health

 “If there is a health food section in the grocery store, what does that make the rest of the food sold there?” - Dr. Hyman

 Big Farming, Big Pharma, and Big Food have become known as the toxic triad.
 We often tend to think of these industries as harmful, but separate.
-This is not the case; between portfolio diversification and company mergers, it is entirely possible for the company producing products which are causing illnesses to also be the same company profiting from the sale of medical treatments.
+This is not the case; between portfolio diversification and company mergers, it is entirely possible for the company producing products which are causing illnesses and poor nutrition to also be the same company profiting from the sale of medical treatments.
 A notable example is Bayer's acquisition of Monsanto.
 Is the toxic triad purposefully making us sick to make a profit from us?
 They know the damage that their products cause, but repeatedly try to downplay it or put the responsibility on the consumer.

 These multi-billion dollar industries not only have the capital to influence global policy, they fund much of the agricultural research that informs public policy debate.
 It is no wonder then, that a large portion of research is funded on increasing yields and not on the negative health impact of the way we farm, raise livestock and consume.
 Through the use of hormone injections, heavy antibiotics, and other drugs the size of the animals grown for slaughter have greatly increased in the past 20 years.
-While all of these practices have been found to have harmful effects on human health they still continue.
+While all of these practices have been found to have harmful effects and poor nutrition on human health they still continue.

 There are certain trends occurring on a global scale that many feel point not to negligence, but rather to an outright plan to make the general population of the world sick.
 In countries around the world family, farms are being wiped out of existence.
 Trade and agricultural policies internationally favor agribusiness and not the traditional small farmer.
 The industrial food manufacturing process from GM seeds, pesticides, and packaging have all been found to have harmful effects on human health.
 Yet these large international corporations only care about high yields at the lowest possible price.